|

 The same OQ4430 chip was later used in the military

-Spendex 50 (DBT) wide-band
+Spendex 50 (DBT) wideband

-crypto phone, that was developed shortly after the Spendex 40,
+crypto phone, that was developed shortly after the Spendex 40

-and was used on the Dutch
+for use on the Dutch

 ZODIAC combat communications network.